- AMC Dragon Acupuncture, Encino5363 Balboa Blvd, Suite 326

 I’ve been struggling 13 years to manage type 2 diabetes, have been thoroughly educated by...
 Read more »

 6 years ago I injured my right shoulder and pulled out a rib on my right side.
 I was unable to fix the problem properly so the injury spread up my neck and started causing me migraines that were awful.
-After finally listening to my intuition to see an...
+After finally listening to my intuition to see an acupuncturist I searched for the most qualified acupuncturist in my area and that’s when I found Dr. Li.
+At this point I was having chronic headaches (every day without brake)...
 Read more »

 Dr Hongyan Li is nothing short of a miracle worker and I would highly recommend her to anyone seeking to improve their health.
 Unlike many traditional physicians, Dr Li sincerely listened to my concerns with professional compassion and explained what I could expect from the treatments.